Welcome to Early Years

 At Matchborough First School Academy we have an exciting, vibrant, nurturing Foundation Stage which is made up of a Nursery class and three Reception classes.

 Mrs Hines teaches in Nursery and we have three classes in Reception, Turtles, Seahorses and Starfish.

-We have two amazing classes in Reception, Foxes and Badgers.
-Mrs Farr is the class teacher for Foxes and Mrs Buckland and Miss Hughes are Badgers class teacher.
+Mrs Farr is the class teacher for Turtles.
+Mrs Snape and Miss Smart are Seahorses class teacher.
+Miss Pelling teaches Starfish class.